 Gum disease is a chronic condition that can only be managed through meticulous maintenance and ongoing treatment.
 We generally begin gum disease treatment with non-surgical procedures including scaling and root planing.
 If your gum disease is advanced to the point that it can’t be remedied with less-invasive therapies such as these, we may recommend osseous surgery—an advanced gum disease protocol—as the solution.
-As board-certified periodontists, our doctors specialize in periodontal care making them exceptionally qualified to treat your gum disease in Chicago, Oak Brook, and Park Ridge, IL and manage the full range of gum health-related issues.
+As board-certified periodontists, our doctors specialize in periodontal care making them exceptionally qualified to treat your gum disease in Oak Brook Terrace and Glenview, IL and manage the full range of gum health-related issues.

 What to Expect

 Osseous surgery is a highly effective procedure that our team has not only received specialized training for but have completed many times with consistent results.
 After numbing the area with a local anesthetic, our periodontal specialists cut around the teeth in the affected area allowing access to the bone and tooth roots.
 After the roots have been thoroughly cleaned through scaling, the doctors use a drill and hand tools to reshape the bone around the teeth.
 Bone is removed in some areas to restore it to a uniform level.
 Bone grafting may also be necessary to fill in large defects.
 The gums are then placed back over the remaining bone and sutured after infected tissue is removed, and the site is covered with a bandage or dressing.
 Bleeding and swelling may occur after surgery; this can be easily controlled by placing an ice pack on the outside of the affected area.
 We generally prescribe pain medicine and mouth rinses to promote healing following the surgery.
 Follow-up visits may be necessary, and you must stick to a stringent maintenance program during healing to prevent infection.